The best iPad alternatives

 🔎 Samsung Galaxy Tab S10 Ultra offers a premium Android tablet experience with a stunning display and innovative AI features. ★★★★★

 Display: The 14.6-inch Dynamic AMOLED 2X screen is the tablet's standout feature.
-With a 16:10 aspect ratio perfect for movie watching, 120Hz refresh rate, and 930 nits peak brightness, it delivers exceptional visual quality.
-Anti-reflective technology reduces glare in bright environments.
+With a 16:10 aspect ratio perfect for movie watching, 120Hz refresh rate, and 930 nits peak brightness, it delivers exceptional visual quality while the anti-reflective technology reduces glare in bright environments.

-Performance: Powered by the MediaTek Dimensity 9300+ processor, the Tab S10 Ultra offers impressive Android tablet performance.
-However, it struggles to match the raw power of the iPad Pro's M4 chip, scoring about half the multi-core benchmarks.
+Performance: Powered by the MediaTek Dimensity 9300+ processor, the Samsung Tab S10 Ultra runs everything quickly and smoothly.
 Galaxy AI features elevate the tablet's capabilities, offering tools like Circle to Search, Live Translate, and Sketch-to-image, making it particularly appealing for creative professionals and tech enthusiasts.
 And ecosystem integration allows seamless connectivity with other Samsung devices, including Second Screen functionality and App Continuity.
+That said, this tablet is no match for the raw power of the iPad Pro's M4 chip, scoring about half the multi-core benchmarks.

 The best budget iPad alternative